NidukaAkalanka/x-ui-english/README.md

 # X-UI ENGLISH VERSION

-Another Translated-to-English Version of X-UI.
+Another Translated-to-English Version of X-UI; with some of more advanced features implemented.

-A furthur development from [my previous repo](https://github.com/NidukaAkalanka/x-ui-english.old) and kind a fork from [taffychan's x-ui](https://github.com/taffychan/x-ui) + [Yu FranzKafka's x-ui](https://github.com/vaxilu/x-ui), forked from [vaxilu's awesome project](https://github.com/vaxilu/x-ui/) which is a Multi-protocol Multi-user Xray Panel
+A furthur development from [my previous repo](https://github.com/NidukaAkalanka/x-ui-english.old) and kind a fork from [taffychan's x-ui](https://github.com/taffychan/x-ui) + [hossinasaadi's x-ui](https://github.com/hossinasaadi/x-ui), which all are forked from [vaxilu's awesome project](https://github.com/vaxilu/x-ui/) : a Multi-protocol Multi-user Xray Panel

 # Features

 - Everything is in English (Serverside setup + Serverside UI + Web UI)
 - System status monitoring
 - Support multi-user multi-protocol, web page visualization operation
+- Multi UUIDs can be added as users for Vmess and Vless configurations with seperate QR codes
 - Supported protocols: vmess, vless, trojan, shadowsocks, dokodemo-door, socks, http
 - Support to configure more transmission configurations
 - Traffic statistics, limit traffic, limit expiration time
 - Customizable xray configuration templates
 - Support https access panel (bring your own domain name + ssl certificate)
-- Multi UUIDs can be added as users for Vmess and Vless configurations
 - Telegram Bot for basic functions and noticifactions
 - Support one-click SSL certificate application and automatic renewal
 - Can be securely migrated from v2-ui
+- Can be securely updated from a previous X-UI (CH/EN) version without lossing outbounds list
 - For more advanced configuration items, see the panel for details

 # Preview